 - Network Ten Group: Karen was part of the core team assisting the Security Trustee in respect of a debt restructuring of the Network Ten Group which involved a voluntary administration of the group entities, a competitive sale process, and a debt refinancing.

-- APRA appointed acting trustee: Karen advised the acting trustee of 5 superannuation funds, with $300 million under management, appointed by the Australian Prudential Regulation Authority.
+- APRA appointed acting trustee: Karen advised the acting trustee of five superannuation funds, with $300 million under management, appointed by the Australian Prudential Regulation Authority.

-- Lehman Brothers: Karen is advising the liquidators of the Australian Lehman Brothers companies which, prior to their collapse, formed part of the fourth largest financial institution in the world.
+- Lehman Brothers: Karen advised the liquidators of the Australian Lehman Brothers companies which, prior to their collapse, formed part of the fourth largest financial institution in the world.